Pet Disaster Preparedness

 Keep your pet’s health records up-to-date:

 Be sure your pet’s vaccinations are current and that you have information regarding any special medical need your pet has.
+Keep a copy in your emergency kit.

 Save your veterinarian’s phone number: